cauldronio/cauldron-deployment/README.md

 ### Configure the variables for your host:

 Create a copy of the directory `playbooks/inventories/template`.
 This directory contains all the variables that could be different for each host.
+From the root of this repository:
 ``` bash
 $ cd playbooks/inventories
 $ cp -r template local